Godiva's Winter Series traditionally kicks off with Tom Fowler's legacy event, the Run for the Donuts, a cross-country team relay unlike any other.

 Time: Registration begins at 9:00 am.
 Race starts at 10:00 a.m.

-Location: Durham Academy Upper School at Pickett and Ridge Rds. in Durham
+Location: Durham Academy Upper School at 3601 Ridge Rd (intersection with Pickett Rd). in Durham

 The Lowdown: You'll be assigned along with two others—whom you might or might not know—to a team that vies with all the other randomly constituted teams in a spirited relay race.
 You might even win donuts!
 You'll memorize your team number and shout it out at appropriate transitions to aid the sometimes addled timekeepers, or simply to signal an endorphin release.